Class UIObject

 public static boolean isVisible(Element elem)

-.Warning: implemented with a heuristic.
+Returns whether the given element is visible in a way consistent withsetVisible(Element, boolean).Warning: implemented with a heuristic.
 The value returned takes into account only the "display" style, ignoring CSS and Aria roles, thus may not accurately reflect whether the element is actually visible in the browser.

 -